 Host github-YOUR-APP HostName github.com AddKeysToAgent yes PreferredAuthentications publickey IdentityFile ~/.ssh/id_ed25519

-In the code snippet above, you provide the settings required to connect to GitHub, using the SSH key you just created.
+In the code snippet above, you provide the settings required to connect to GitHub using the SSH key you just created.
 You specify the following parameters:

 - AddKeysToAgent: specifies if it should add the private key to the

 - PreferredAuthentications: order in which the client tries authentication methods.
 In this case, you only use your

 - IdentityFile: specifies a file from which the key is read.
 You need to specify the name of the private key you generated earlier.
 If you used the default name, it should be

 That's all you need to do on the server.
-Next, you'll use your SSH to create a deploy key on GitHub.
+Next, you'll use your SSH key to create a deploy key on GitHub.

 Create a Deploy Key on GitHub

-First, you'll copy the public key from the SSH key you created earlier.
+First, copy the public key from the SSH key you created earlier.
 The easiest way of doing that is to run: